-Difficulty:
+Difficulty: h

 When one of your important or favorite models is attacked by an enemy and manages to survive, it is tempting to return the enemy model's attack immediately.
 However, that might not be your best option if you have other models that are in more danger of being eliminated during your opponent's next round.
 Each round, attack first with models that are more likely to be destroyed by your enemy's next attack.
-The exception is when the model that is at less risk has a significantly high chance of ending the threat in its entirety by eliminating enemy models that have yet to attack.
+The exception is when the model that is at less risk has a significantly high chance of ending the threat in its entirety by eliminating enemy models that have vet to attack.

 Eliminate an enemy model without killing it.
-Difficulty:

-Impact: 22222
+Difficulty: Impact:

-enemy model off the board is to inflict half damage on the model so that it fails its morale save and routs off the board.
+Sometimes the best way to get an enemy model off the board is to inflict half damage on the model so that it fails its morale save and routs off the board.
 (A routed model moves at full speed away from the enemy model that caused it to fail a morale save.)
 This is particularly true when the enemy model is a highhealth monster like the Owlbear or the Abyssal Ravager, which can be extremely difficult to kill.